-- Britain and France followed the Policy of Appeasement i.e., the policy of conciliating an aggressive power at the expense of some other country towards Germany and Italy. - They decided to accept the hostile demands of the aggressive nations to gain peace.
-They knew that for both Germany and Italy, the Treaty of Versailles was too harsh and humiliating and if the grievances of Germany were removed, it would not disturb world peace. - They also wanted to check the rising tide of Communism and Russian Bolshevism and therefore, allowed Germany to rearm and to remilitarise the Rhineland and capture Austria and Czechoslovakia. - Due to this policy, Fascism and Nazism survived for a long and thus, were able to unleash the Second World War.
+- (1) Britain and France followed the Policy of Appeasement i.e., the policy of conciliating an aggressive power at the expense of some other country towards Germany and Italy. - (2) They decided to accept the hostile demands of the aggressive nations to gain peace.
+They knew that for both Germany and Italy, the Treaty of Versailles was too harsh and humiliating and if the grievances of Germany were removed, it would not disturb world peace. - (3) They also wanted to check the rising tide of Communism and Russian Bolshevism and therefore, allowed Germany to rearm and to remilitarise the Rhineland and capture Austria and Czechoslovakia. - (4) Due to this policy, Fascism and Nazism survived for a long and thus, were able to unleash the Second World War. - 10.
+The United Nations Organisation aims to maintain international peace.
+With reference to its organs and agencies, answer the following: - (i) What is the composition of the Security Council?
+[4] What is the term of the non-permanent members? - (ii) Mention any three functions of the General Assembly.[3] - (iii) Give the full form of UNESCO.
+[4] Mention any three of its functions.

-Ans.
-10. (i) Composition of the Security Council:
+Ans. (i) Composition of the Security Council:

-- It has 15 members. - Five members are permanent.
-They include Russia, the USA, the United Kingdom, China and France. - Non-permanent members are elected by the General Assembly for two years. - All the permanent members have Veto Power. - Each member of the Security Council has one vote.
-The permanent members have the Veto power i.e., a negative vote.
+- (a) It has 15 members. - (b) Five members are permanent.
+They include Russia, the USA, the United Kingdom, China and France. - (c) Non-permanent members are elected by the General Assembly for two years. - (d) All the permanent members have Veto Power. - (e) Each member of the Security Council has one vote.
+The permanent members have the

+Veto power i.e., a negative vote.
 However, abstinence from voting does not amount to a negative vote or a veto.

-- The term of the non-permanent members of the Security Council is two years. - (ii) Some of the functions of the General Assembly were:
+The term of the non-permanent members of the Security Council is two years.

+(ii) Some of the functions of the General Assembly were: